JeffKatzy/pandas-dataframe-lab-nyc-career-ds-062518/README.md

 * Checked for null values
 * Get descriptive statistics on our DataFrame
 * Plot data from our DataFrame as a histogram, binned or unbinned

+## Bonus Questions

+Don't use for loops!

+1. Suppose the Titanic collected money for the fares after the trip is over.
+If this was the case, how much money were they able to collect from the surviving passengers?

+2. You're performing an analysis on the names of passengers.
+You want your analysis to be case insenstive, so you decide to capitalize every name in the Name column.
+Return the updated dataframe (_Hint_ : look into the apply function)